nimaskarimi/nimaskarimi/README.md

 ## Hi there, i'm Nima!
 Pronouns: he/him

-🎓 I’m a Computer Science student passionate about web development, AI, and cybersecurity. \n 💻 I’m most comfortable with C++, Python and C.
+🎓 I’m a Computer Science student **passionate** about web development, AI, and cybersecurity.  💻 I’m most comfortable with C++, Python and C.
-🚀 I’m currently working on building a portfolio website entirely from scratch with code!
+🚀 I’m currently working on **building a portfolio website entirely from scratch with code!**
 🌱 Always eager to learn and improve my skills across different areas of tech!
 🤝 I’m looking for internships and open to collaborating on interesting projects!
+Fun fact, I love music!
+Check out what im currently listening to here!

 📫 How to reach me:
 📧 Email: 23nkarimi@gmail.com